murphyka/murphyka.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello and welcome to my site!
+Hello and welcome to my site!  **I'm excited to share that I am now an Assistant Professor in Computer Science at NJIT!**

 My research has evolved from physics toward machine learning and information theory over the years, always taking an experimental approach toward understanding complex systems.